fluttercommunity/rx_command/README.md

 ## Getting Started

-Add to your `pubspec.yaml` dependencies to `rxdart`and `rx_command`.
+Add to your `pubspec.yaml` dependencies to `rxdart` and `rx_command`.

 An `RxCommand` is a generic class of type `RxCommand<TParam, TRESULT>` where `TPARAM` is the type of data that is passed when calling `execute` and `TResult` denotes the return type of the handler function.
-To signal that a handler doesn't take a parameter or returns a `Null` value.
+To signal that a handler doesn't take a parameter or returns a `null` value use `void` as type.
+Even if you create a `RxCommand<void,void>` you will receive a `null` value when the wrapped function finishes so you can listen for the successful completion.

 An example of the declaration from the included sample App